MatthewZadrozny/excel/README.md

 # Spreadsheets

-## Utilities for converting .ods files to sqlite3 databases and html tables
+## Utilities to convert .ods files to sqlite3 databases & html tables

 Can be imported or used on the command line, with optional arguments to specify sheets.